micallef25/DroneMoM/README.md

 ### ROS Core

-Install the `ros-melodic-ros-base` or `ros-kinetic-ros-base` package on your Jetson following these directions:
+Install the `ros-melodic-ros-base`package on your Jetson following these directions:

 https://www.stereolabs.com/blog/ros-and-nvidia-jetson-nano/